mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ```

 This ensures the code is written, *then* reviewed, and *finally* refactored, in a strict, dependable order. **The output from each sub-agent is passed to the next by storing them in state via [Output Key](../llm-agents.md#structuring-data-input_schema-output_schema-output_key)**.

+!!! note "Shared Invocation Context"
+    The `SequentialAgent` passes the same `InvocationContext` to each of its sub-agents.
+This means they all share the same session state, including the temporary (`temp:`) namespace, making it easy to pass data between steps within a single turn.

 ???+ "Code"